WriteThemFirst/approvals-java/README.md

 # Approvals

+Traditional unit testing is based on hand-writing assertions on the output of your method.

-Instead you call a `verify` method.
+With approvals-java you call instead `Approvals.verify(result)`.

-1. The first time `verify` is called, a file is generated with a representation of its argument
+1. The first time `verify` is called, a *received* file is generated with a representation of its argument
-2. You review the content and *approve* it by renaming the file
+2. You review the content and *approve* it by renaming the file (this step is usually facilitated by a merge tool detected and launched by approvals)
-3. You commit the file, it is now part of the unit test and contains part of the specification for your code
+3. You commit the *approved* file, it is now part of the unit test and specifies the behaviour of your code
 4. Now each time `verify` is called, the argument is compared with the *approved* file.
 This replaces the calls to traditional `assert` methods.

-Approval is compatible with most unit test frameworks like JUnit.
+Approval is compatible with most unit test frameworks like JUnit, AssertJ ...
+For Kotlin or Scala test frameworks a different way to invoke the verification can be needed, see the Wiki (TODO) for the details.

 ## What can it be used for?